sullivanashley19/CEE6490_Spring2026_HydrologyBaseCase/readme.md

 1. **HydrologyScenarios.xlsx** - This contains various hydrology ensembles and traces.
 The scenario in file 4 comes from sheet Drought_Paleo Trace 46.

-1. **VariableHydrologyPlot** - This is a visualization of variability in this scenario.
+1. **VariableHydrologyPlot.png** - This is a visualization of variability in this scenario.
 This plot is an output of the r code.
 The y-axis is a ratio of the annual natural flow to the baseline flow per year (12.95 MAF).

 ## Directions to use the Hydrology Outputs in CRSS Model